-Are you wondering if you should invest in single-family homes, a duplex or other multi-family property in North Carolina & New Jersey?
+Are you wondering if you should invest in single-family homes, a duplex or other multi-family property in The USA?
 We will help you take a look at the pros and cons of both!
 Check out our guide for investors to find out what is right for you!

 Whether you want to purchase a single-family home or a duplex, it is likely both will qualify under an FHA loan.
 This means you won’t need to put a fortune down on the property to get your foot in the door.
 Some investors swear by single-family houses, while others focus on multi-family properties.
 The goal is to find the property that will bring in the most profit while being the easiest for you to manage.